 - b.
 Control of appearance.
 The following design standards are provided to protect the character of abutting residential areas from the visual impact which may result from a use which is subject to the requirements of this Sec.
 47-25.3. - i.
 Architectural features.
 The facade of any side of a nonresidential building facing the residential property shall be constructed to compliment a residential structure and shall include the following: - a) Fenestration such as windows, doors and openings in the building wall; and - b) Shall contain a minimum of one (1) feature from each of the following architectural feature groups with a total of four (4) architectural features from the following list: - 1.
 Detail and embellishments: - a.
 Balconies, - b.
 Color and material banding, - c.
-Decorative metal grates over windows, ii.
-Loading facilities.
-Loading and service facilities shall be screened so as not to be visible from abutting residential uses or vacant residential zoned property.

-- d.
+Decorative metal grates over windows, - d.
 Uniform cornice heights, - e.
 Awnings. - 2.
 Form and mass: - a.
 Building mass changes including projection and recession, - b.
 Multiple types and angles of roofline, or any combination thereof. - c) The above required facade treatment shall be required to continue around the corner onto the adjoining wall for a distance of twenty (20) feet.